Proximal Survival Analysis to Handle Dependent Right Censoring

 \section{Proximal Identification}

-In this section we consider the scenario under which \eqref{eq:car} fails to hold even with measured time-varying covariates as in Section \ref{sec:carfails}.
-Suppose we observe $\{\widetilde T = \min(T, C), \Delta = \mathbbm{1}(T \leq C), \overline L(\widetilde T)\}$, where $T$ and $C$ are the underlying true event time and censoring.
+Suppose we observe $\{\widetilde T = \min(T, C), \Delta = \mathbbm{1}(T \leq C), \overline L(\widetilde T)\}$, where $T$ and $C$ are the underlying true event time and censoring time.
 We consider the scenario under which \eqref{eq:car} fails to hold with the measured covariate $L(t)$, owing to the presence of some unmeasured covariates $U(t)$.
-In the following, we propose to replace \eqref{eq:car} with an assumption that an analyst has correctly identified the observed covariates $L(t)$ into three types of proxies $(X(t), W(t), Z(t))$, as mentioned in the introductiom, which formally satisfy: \begin{assump}[Proximal Independence] where $\lambda_{Z, C}^F\{t|T, \overline W(T), \overline U(T), \overline X(T)\}$ is defined as
+Both $L(t)$ and $U(t)$ are allowed to be defined until $\infty$, denoting end of the study.
+A positive constant can be used to replace $\infty$ in practice.
+We use $\infty$ to fully generalize \citep{rotnitzky2005inverse, tsiatis2006semiparametric}.
+In the following, we propose to replace \eqref{eq:car} with an assumption that an analyst has correctly identified the observed covariates $L(t)$ into three types of proxies: type 1) proxies $X(t)$, type 2) proxies $Z(t)$, and type 3) proxies $W(t)$, as mentioned in the introduction, which formally satisfy: \begin{assump}[Proximal Independence] and